Diabetes Education Programs in Arkansas

 - Meal Planning

 A cooking demonstration of tasty foods that fit into the diabetes plate accompanies each lesson.
 Classes are taught by local County Family and Consumer Sciences Agents and provides science-based information, approved by the American Diabetes Association, the American Association of Diabetes Educators, or the Diabetes Care and Education Practice Group of the Academy of Nutrition and Dietetics.
+Contact your county agent to get involved.

 There are 796,000 people in Arkansas, more than one third of the adult population, who have prediabetes.
 A person diagnosed with prediabetes has blood glucose levels higher than normal but not yet high enough to be diagnosed with diabetes.
 The good news is, with lifestyle changes, a person with prediabetes can prevent or delay the onset of diabetes!